chrislloyd/nested-index-set/README.md

 ## Contributing

 I ([@chrislloyd](mailto:chris@chrislloyd.net)) have minimal time to dedicate to open source contributors.
 This package is provided "as is" and is primarily intended for my own benefit.
-PRs are welcome, feature requests are not.
+PRs are welcome, however.

 Reference:
 * [Development Containers](https://containers.dev)